Tonight I’ll be heading to pigs.taking.dads to meet friend.

 Tourer currently takes advantage of the open-source Python Open Location Code library available on Github that converts co-ordinates into Plus Codes.

-Every photo you now add to Tourer will be tagged with a Plus Code allowing you to easily share even the most remote locations you’ve captured panoramas in.
+Every photo you now add to Tourer will be tagged with a Plus Code allowing you to easily share even the most remote locations you’ve captured 360-degree photos in.

 Update January 2020: Call for Trekkers to “map the unmapped”.